TamNas1/temp/README.md

 [Link to our application](https://assistedapp.herokuapp.com/)

+### How can we make this scalable?

+* The teachers has the ability to edit the materials, add, upload and more.
+* We will have our own 'content writers' who will add materials and update them accordingly.
+* If we decided to go international, we will add choose your country in the login page, or dynamically detect which country is the teacher connected from by reading his IP Address.
+* Multiply languages will be supported ( as a stretch goal ).

 ### Tools & Technologies we used
 * Heroku - For deploying/hosting server and database.
 * Tape - for testing.